 I haven’t worked on a painting since putting the finishing touches on a large and complicated portrait on June 24, 2014.

 In the months since, I’ve lifted a paint brush only to illustrate a lesson for an online oil painting student.
 Nothing started.
 Nothing to finish.

-I’ve done a little more work with colored pencils, but the last major drawing I attempted got no further than a finished line drawing (left).
+I’ve worked a little more with colored pencils, but the last major drawing I attempted got no further than a finished line drawing.
 Again, the only work I’ve done since is making illustrations for online drawing students and EmptyEasel.

 In fact, had it not been for the online art courses and writing articles for EmptyEasel, I probably would have done nothing at all with drawing or painting.

 The confession is that—for the moment—the lack of activity in the studio doesn’t bother me.
-Sure, I feel a twinge of guilt every now and again, but I’m enjoying the lack of pressure too much.
-Guilt doesn’t stand a chance!
+Sure, I feel a twinge of guilt every now and again, but I’m enjoying the lack of pressure so much, guilt doesn’t stand a chance!

 It used to be impossible to foresee a future when I wasn’t painting.
-Even the one time I deliberately took six months off, I never doubted that I’d paint again, although the six months stretched into a year by the time that happened.
+Even the one time I deliberately took six months off, I never doubted that I’d paint again, although the six months stretched into a year by the time I went back to the easel.

 Living with Creative Stillness